Student Status

 EXAMPLE:

 A student and her spouse have a 4 year old child.
-The non-student parent is not employed but is actively looking for work.
+The non-student parent isn't employed but is actively looking for work.
 The student parent cares for the child about 60% of the time.
 In this case the worker documents that since the non-student parent is actively looking for work by filing job applications and attending interviews the student parent needs to care for the child more than half the time to allow for the other parent’s job search activities.
 The student is eligible for Basic Food.

 3. Determining Student Income